Southeastern U.S. Water Rights Lawyers: Based in Atlanta and Savannah, Georgia

 Water rights and management are generally regulated under the modified riparian principle.
 To our clients, this means that anyone living or owning property adjacent to a body of water has the right to make reasonable use of the water — for irrigation, boating or fishing, for example.
 We help protect these rights, as well as prevent water usage abuse to ensure everyone's right to use the water is in balance with others.

-Contact Our Savannah Riparian Water Rights Law Firm: Free Consultations
+Contact Our Attorneys at your Riparian Water Rights: Free Initial Consultations